 On July 23, 2020, Generation PR created an anonymous survey to capture salary information from Canadian communications and marketing professionals in order to create a pay transparency spreadsheet.

 To keep the survey results timely and relevant, we asked respondents to share their most recent salary information for positions they held in 2020.
-Since we started the survey, we have collected over 300 responses and we will continue adding to the spreadsheet as new responses come in.
+Since we started the survey, we have collected over 300 responses.
+The survey was closed on December 31, 2020.

 This is the information we asked respondents to submit: